 When it comes to fringe benefits, companies can and should get creative.After all, when they listen to employees and offer them benefits that matter to them, they can start to truly compete in order to make themselves an attractive employer.
 That’s because these benefits are not mandatory, and employees (and potential employees) take notice.

-Think of fringe benefits as powerful tools organizations can use to win over and keep the best employees (click here to read our guide to further employee retention strategies).
+Think of fringe benefits as powerful tools organisations can use to win over and keep the best employees (click here to read our guide to further employee retention strategies).

 In addition to that, they have never been more difficult to attract and retain, and it’s why fringe benefits are so important.
-They matter because top talent wants more than an interesting role and a good paycheck.
+They matter because top talent wants more than an interesting role and a good paycheque.
 Today’s professionals expect benefits to support “the whole person.”

 Throughout the Covid-19 pandemic, this only became more prominent.
-A recent survey of hundreds of company leaders in the UK showed that nearly half (46%) say their organizations have added new benefits as a result of the crisis.
+A recent survey of hundreds of company leaders in the UK showed that nearly half (46%) say their organisations have added new benefits as a result of the crisis.

 According to this report, the most in-demand fringe benefits include: